-Because say-on-pay votes are advisory and non-binding, voting results cannot overrule any decisions made by the Board of Directors or compensation committee.
-However, the compensation committee will take into account the outcome of the vote when considering future compensation arrangements for our named executive officers.
+Because say-on-pay votes are advisory and non-binding, voting results cannot overrule any decisions made by the Board of Directors or People & Compensation Committee.
+However, our People & Compensation Committee will take into account the outcome of the vote when considering future compensation arrangements for our named executive officers.